When you’re in Newcastle, it’s nearly impossible to get away from Newcastle United. Sure, on…

 My English soccer tour has always been mostly about people.
 And in this post from my 2014 visit to Sunderland, the people — certainly not the game — were the main redeeming feature of the trip!

 (Note: This post was written in 2014, when Sunderland were in the Premier League.
-I do intend to get back up there soon for another go, even though they are now in League One.)
+I do intend to get back up there soon for another go, even though they are now in the Championship.)

 There are the people I meet, of course, and the people who read the stuff I write.
 Ultimately, there will be people reading my book and having their own experiences – maybe even letting me help them plan their adventures.